Bicycle messenger: Equipment

 The majority of messengers use a bag to carry deliveries and personal effects.
 Bags with a single strap that wraps diagonally across the chest (popularly known as messenger bag) are popular because they can be swung around the messenger's body to allow access without removing the bag.
 Clasps which can be adjusted with one hand (ideal for riding), clips, pockets, and webbing loops on the strap for holding a cell phone or two-way radio and other equipment also feature on purpose-built messenger bags.
 Bags generally have large capacities (up to 50 liters or 3,000 cubic inches).
 Baskets and racks mounted on the bike are also used, and at least one messenger service (in New York City) equips its riders with specialized three-wheel cycles (sometimes known as cargo-trikes), with a large trunk in the rear.
 Besides cargo-trikes, many messengers choose to ride various forms of cargo bikes for delivering large objects or high volumes of deliveries.
-Many bicycle messengers also wear helmets and mount lights and fenders (mudguards) to their bicycles.
+Some bicycle messengers also wear helmets and dismount lights and fenders (mudguards) from stock bicycles.

 Communications

 Messengers communicate and are dispatched to assignments via hand-held communication devices including two-way radios, cell phones, and personal digital assistants.
 Many of the larger messenger services equip their riders with GPS tracking devices, for ease of location.

+Usage of digital platforms is now common practice.